Knife Maker's Mark for Jay Fisher Knives

 Master grinds: Jay holding three hollow ground tactical combat style blades at the belt grinder.

-Control grinding knife blades, Jay early 2000's
+Control grinding knife blades, Jay in early 2000's

 Knives and Skills